gatech-csl/jes/working-on-jes/launching-jes.md

 ## JES Config File (jes.configfile)

-This property will *eventually* be used as the location of the JESConfig.txt file.
-It's not implemented yet, though!
+This property is the path to the JES configuration file, including its name (which is usually `JESConfig.properties`).
+This is where JES keeps all the user settings which need to remain across restarts.

+Most of the time users don't really need to see it or edit it.
-This file isn't really human-editable, so you should store it somewhere "behind the scenes" in the user's home directory
+So you should store it somewhere "behind the scenes" in the user's home directory.
+(If it's left out, JES will put it *directly* in the user's home directory, which may annoy people.
+I know it annoys me.)

 ## Options for JESstartup